dpavot/blah6/README.md

 #### Future Work:

 - Apply a classifier (check how it compares).
-- Evaluate on the entire data set.
+- Evaluate on the entire PGR corpus.
 - Apply to other data sets.
 Negative relations in manually annotated data sets should be easier to detect since the unknown relations would be present.